kritishnagyal/jarvis_ultron-/README.md

-This above files includes the PCA technique, box plots, importance of normal ditribution, hypothesis testing
+These above files includes Data Science concepts using the Anaconda Jupyter notebook(python programming)